-To start a session, implement the following steps in your app:
+To create a pub-sub session for Signaling , implement the following steps in your app:

-Retrieve a token: A token is a computer-generated string that authenticates a user when your app joins a channel.
-In this guide you retrieve your token from Agora Console.
-To see how to create an authentication server for development purposes, see Implement the authentication workflow.
+In this guide you retrieve a temporary token from a Token Generator.
+To understand how to create an authentication server for development purposes, see Implement the authentication workflow.
 To develop your own token generator and integrate it into your production IAM system, read Token generators.

-In order to follow this procedure you must have:
+In order to follow this procedure you must:

 - Android Studio 4.1 or higher.